 Fast Fashion/Slow Fashion - What's the Difference?

-The fashion industry represents nearly 3% of French GDP ; this sector brings in more than 150 billion euros in turnover to our country, and is responsible for 580,000 direct jobs .
-It is a sector that weighs heavily in France, but yet, it is the third most polluting industry in the world (the first two places in this sad ranking being occupied by transport and the food industry).
+The fashion industry represents nearly 3% of France's GDP ; this sector generates over €150 billion in revenue in our country and is responsible for 580,000 direct jobs .
+It's a sector with significant economic weight in France, yet it's the third most polluting industry in the world (the top two spots in this unfortunate ranking being occupied by transportation and the food industry).

 Fast fashion: the overconsumption of fashion